Tubular Bells: Queen Elizabeth Hall

-BBC TV 2nd House, 1973
+BBC studio broadcast

-Oldfield and many of the musicians who had taken part in the Queen Elizabeth Hall concert performed Part One again later in the year for the BBC arts programme 2nd House, this time as a pre-recorded performance in a studio setting without an audience.
-The performance was recorded on 30 November 1973 and transmitted on BBC2 on 5 January 1974.
-The arrangement included a new part for oboe, played by Soft Machine's Karl Jenkins, and accompanied on-screen visuals of tubular steel sculptures and sequences from the film Reflections, both created by artist William Pye.
-The performance was released on the Elements (2004) DVD and as part of the Deluxe and Ultimate Editions of the 2009 reissue of Tubular Bells.
+Oldfield and many of the musicians who had participated in the Queen Elizabeth Hall concert performed "Part One" again later that year for the BBC arts programme 2nd House.
+Recorded as a pre-recorded performance in a studio setting without an audience on 30 November 1973, it was broadcast on BBC Two on 5 January 1974.

+The arrangement integrated a new part for oboe, performed by Soft Machine's Karl Jenkins, and accompanied on-screen visual captures of tubular steel sculptures and sequences from the film Reflections, both created by sculptor William Pye.
+The performance film was later preserved, formally released on the Elements (2004) DVD, and included as the visual content layer inside the Deluxe and Ultimate Editions of the 2009 reissue.